welcome-to-the-sunny-side/rshf/api_reference.md

 - **URL**: `/api/user`
 - **Method**: `PUT`
 - **Auth Required**: Yes
 - **Description**: Updates information for a specific user.
 Regular users can only update their own profiles.
-Admins can update any user's profile.
+Moderators and admins can update any user's profile.
 - **Query Parameters**:
   - `user_id`: "string" (Required, User ID of the user to update)
 - **Request Body**: `schemas.UserUpdate`